Gao Wenbin: Career

 In 1952, he was arrested by one of the teachers of the Soochow University Law School terming him as a "special suspect" and was sentenced to a minimum of ten years of labour reform.
 Prior to his arrest, he served in the Foreign Affairs Department of the Shanghai Naval Management Committee.
+Gao has been in Laogai for 27 years until his rehabilitation in 1979.
+After his rehabilitation, he was hired by Shanghai Maritime University as professor.

 He joined the China Democratic League in 1985.
 In 1990s, he was invited to deliver lectures for over one and a half years at the University of Maine School of Law and at the University of California, Hastings College of the Law.
 He also taught maritime law and international law at the Shanghai Maritime University.

 Death

 He died of a prolonged illness in the Shanghai First People's Hospital at the age of 99.

-He remained as the last person to have witnessed the Tokyo Trial.
+He remained as the last person to have witnessed the entire Tokyo Trial.
 Prior to his death, he lived in an apartment in the Dong Changzhi Road, Shanghai.